jarasek/jMyTemp/README.md

 jMyTemp
 =======

-Template engine for client and server side
+Template engine for client and server side.